ownport/docker-data-processing/README.md

-# Data processing docker images
+# [ARCHIVED] Data processing docker images

-Docker images with tools for data processing
+Docker images with tools for data processing, as alternative you can use: https://github.com/ownport/docker-images/tree/master/images/data-science

 ## dp-base